-Willows is a small centre which provides education for young people receiving support for their mental health condition as an inpatient at Parkview Clinic.
+Willows is a teaching and assessment centre which provides education for young people receiving support for their mental health condition as an inpatient at Parkview Clinic.

 Depending on a pupil's medical treatment, teaching takes place on the ward or at the centre, which is a short walk from the clinic.